upstage-org/mobilise/docs/user_manual.rst

 The Dashboard
 -------------------------------------------------------
 The dashboard represents the backstage of your productions, where you make important decisions and pull the strings from behind the scenes!
 Here you can view your own stages, as well as the stages of others.
 By default, you will only see your own stages listed.
 To view the stages of others, toggle the green switch at the top left.

+To find a specific stage, search for the stage's title or creator in the left-hand searchbar.

 Each stage listed has its number, name, and owner displayed.
 To the right of that, you will find a “detail” button and an “edit” button.

 .. image:: /dashboard.png